fkmooney/Visual-Learning/artists.md

 # modern and contemporary art recoded

-#### a collection of images, each inspitred by a particular artist, some by specific works, and recreated using less than 200 lines of pythong and processing code.
+#### a collection of images, each inspitred by a particular artist and recreated using less than 200 lines of python/processing code.

 ---
 agnes martin | georg nees | ad reindhart | robert ryman | richard avedon